Logo

 arrow

-• Tickets closed without meaningful investigation or documentation.
+• Tickets closed without meaningful investigation or supporting documentation.

 Common Issues Summarized